-- a highly skilled and confident communicator - in order to build and maintain a strong network
+- an excellent communicator, in order to build and maintain a strong network

-- an assured decision maker - to confidently support and advise clients
+- a confident decision maker, to effectively support and advise clients

-- determined and resilient - to secure roles, talent and buyers
+- determined and resilient, able to secure roles, talent and buyers

-- a great multitasker - to stay on top of many competing needs and demands
+- able to multitask and stay on top of many competing needs and demands

 - exceptionally organised and efficient to keep on top of your workload

-- someone with good concentration and attention to detail to read over contracts and other long documents.
+- able to concentrate and pay close attention to detail, when reading over contracts and other long documents.

 It's almost essential to start out in an internship or similarly structured work experience position.
 Most talent agencies offer internship schemes, but paid internships are particularly competitive, and the length of the opportunity will differ between companies and industry areas.
 Internships can last anywhere from 2 weeks to 6 months or more.